syz99/syz99.github.io/README.md

 ## About

-This is a personal website designed with a Boostrap theme.
+my personal website built w/ Bootstrap

 Inspired from: